Marine Science Graduate Program Master of Arts or Master of Science in Marine Science

 Applications should be submitted by February 1.
 Applications completed after that date will be considered on a space available basis.

-- An undergraduate degree in Marine Science is not necessary for admission to the MA in the Marine Science Program, however, all applicants must be accepted by the Graduate Review Committee (GRC) to either the MA in the MSC Program and must demonstrate adequate potential to successfully complete graduate level courses in the field of marine science.
+- An undergraduate degree in Marine Science is not necessary for admission to the MA/MS in Marine Science Program, however, all applicants must be accepted by the Graduate Review Committee (GRC) to either the MA/MS in the MSC Program and must demonstrate adequate potential to successfully complete graduate level courses in the field of marine science.
 Students whose undergraduate specialization is not in Marine Science may be required to take additional undergraduate courses in order to qualify for advanced study.

 - Students not meeting entrance requirements outlined above may be admitted as non-degree seeking and be allowed to earn (6) semester hours of graduate level MSC course work at JU.
-Students must receive permission from the instructor before taking additional 500-level MSC courses at JU until they meet all admission requirements.
+Students must receive permission from the Director of Maine Science Graduate Studies before taking additional 500-level MSC courses at JU until they meet all admission requirements.